jeremyfix/ros-and-unity/DronePrefab/README.md

 The embedded controller is really , really basic.
 You might be interested in the [PX4](https://px4.io) and [DroneCode](https://www.dronecode.org/) initiatives.

+This drone prefab has been built within the [Grone Interreg Project](https://interreg-grone.eu/fr/projet-2/)

 # Introduction

 [Check out the video](https://youtu.be/XajgNfNJ1VI)